ripienaar/free-for-dev/README.md

   * https://www.flowdock.com/ - Chat and inbox, free for teams of 5 or less
   * https://slack.com - Free for unlimited users with some feature limitations
   * https://hipchat.com - Free for unlimited users with some feature limitations
   * https://gitter.im - "Chat, for GitHub".
-Free for public rooms.
+Unlimited public & private rooms, free for teams of up to 25
   * http://www.google.com/hangouts/ - One place for all your Conversations, for free (Need Google Account)
   * https://kato.im - Team Chat & Collaboration, free for unlimited users with some feature limitations